aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 # AeonLabs Home Automation Smart Coffee Machine Addon

+### The Problem
+Nowadays there are countless coffee machines however with limited to no smart functionality.
+With this new way of do work remotely buying a cup of coffee for a colleague, friend or family is not possible.

+### The idea
-This repo contains the Gerber files for the Home Automation Smart Coffee Machine Addon.
-Easy installation on any home or office coffee machine.
-The PCB uses a ESP32 S3 packed with Bluetooth, BLE and WiFi ready to be programmed for Home Assistant !
+This Home Automation Smart Coffee Machine Addon is easy installation on any home or office coffee machine, to enable any vintage coffee machine connectivity to the internet (or a personal network).
+The PCB uses an ESP32 S3 packed with Bluetooth, BLE, and WiFi compatible with major software vendors such as Apple Home, Google Home, Matter/Zigbee, Home Assistant, and many others.

-This Addon Enables any vintage coffee machine to be connected to the internet (or only to a personal network).
-Can connect with any Computer, Mobile App or Home Assistant (home automaton).

-Functionalities available:
+The custom firmware being coded includes the functionality of someone paying for a cup of coffee using any home banking App, Paypal, Stripe on any other means of payment.
+In return, it sends a receipt as proof a coffee was indeed brewed on the coffee machine.

+**Functionalities available:**

 * Control water temperature;
 * Low water detection in the water tank;